proofzero/rollupid/www/content/en/blog/01-hello-world/moxie-vitalik-kubelt.md

 To truly decentralize an application you also need to decentralize the application content itself.
 As we already discussed, most blockchains aren't great for this, with the exception of [Filecoin](ipns://filecoin.io/).
 That said, you can't run a blockchain on the client which is why a **peer-to-peer content delivery network** like [IPFS](ipns://ipfs.io/) is just as important.

-By backing IPFS with Filecoin you can ensure content is always available to the network and leverage the power of **content addressing** to encode any kind of content.
+By backing IPFS with Filecoin you can ensure content is always available to the network and leverage the power of **content addressing** to encode any kind of content from JSON documents to sqlite databases, WASM, and more -- you pick!
+By breaking problems down to a size that can be handled by a client, this forms the idea of **bring your own opinions**.

-vitalik peer to peer response

-not ecosytems (e.g.sky net)

-ink and switch

-pro-blockchain and pro-web2
+This is where an **ecosystem** can of open-source tools, frameworks and other libraries can begin to grow and flourish independently of any service.
+For instance, the local-first work being done by [Ink and Switch](https://www.inkandswitch.com/) solving for distributed conflict resolution data types (CRDTs).

+The same content addresses can pack and fully encrypt signatures, schemas, versions and more collapsing APIs into decentralized protocol that can materialize content anywhere for **novel applications**.
+This also has the advantage of making migrations a much simpler offline, client concern.

 ### Permissioning = Better Outcomes for Everyone

+- no accounts / complex identity
+- pro-blockchain and pro-web2
 - governace
 - integrations
 - extending traditional into web3